hjiang895/Problem-Set-1/README.md

 5. In the search box that appears, enter ``platformio-ide-terminal``.
 Click Install button for ``platform-ide-terminal``, and wait for installation to complete.

-### Part 5: Get a local copy of the repository from GitHub
+### Part 7: Get a local copy of the repository from GitHub

+We will be using git and GitHub to distribute and collect problem sets.
+Using GitHub is **not** optional.
+GitHub and git are  used by millions of software developers at major companies around the world.
+An important component of this class and of your development as a computer scientist is understanding how to use git and GitHub.

-1. Create a folder on your computer for this class called ``CS2`` or ``CS1102``.
+1. Start by creating a folder on your computer for this class called ``CS2`` or ``CS1102``.
 I have mine on my Desktop so it's easy to find, but you are free to put it wherever is convenient for you.

 2. Look up at the top of this webpage you are on right now, and locate the green ``Clone or download`` on the right.
 Click that button, and then copy the the URL beginning with ``https://`` that appears, which will look something like this, below: